-The small Antennas Direct SR-15 UHF antenna mounted at the bottom of the main mast, and main mast, and shown below, is also pointed northeast and used as a back up It also receives the stations from Sutro Tower and Mt.
+The small Antennas Direct SR-15 UHF antenna mounted at the bottom of the main mast, and main mast, and shown below, is pointed at 200 and used as a back up to the XG91.
+It also receives the stations from Sutro Tower and Mt.
 San Bruno and some of the Here are other views of our main mast showing the HD8200U, XG91 and SR-15.